-In 4 project partner countries, national financial education strategies have been adopted (Slovenia in 2010), are in the development stage (Poland, Romania) or have started operation (Bulgaria).
+In 4 project partner countries, national financial education strategies are in the development stage or have started operation (Bulgaria).
 In 2020, the Bulgarian Ministry of Finance adopted a National Strategy for Financial Education.
 Libraries are listed as a key actor in lifelong learning.
 A key financial expert in the GLBF team is a member of the working group and the GLBF director participated in the plenary sessions.
 Financial education in Poland is supported by the Partnership for Financial Education (PREF), an informal agreement of community-based organizations with which FRSI works.